microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

       type:
       - string
 ```

-> Note: Both "enabled_by_type" and "enabled_by_value" in tool yaml are list types, which means you can use multiple inputs to enable a single input.
-For instance, if "enabled_by_type" is [AzureOpenAIConnection, OpenAIConnection], the input will be enabled when the connection type is either AzureOpenAIConnection or OpenAIConnection.

 ## Use the tool from VSCode Extension
 After you build and share the tool package with "enabled_by" feature, you can use your tool from VSCode Extension according to [Create and Use Tool Package](create-and-use-tool-package.md).
 For instance, when you select a connection with "AzureOpenAIConnection" type, only "deployment_name" input is enabled and displayed for "enabled_by_type" example.